jaytimm/american-political-data-and-r/all-the-newness.md

   #mutate(split = ifelse(is.na(split), 0, split))
 ```

-Mapping splits quickly – need to add CLASS information – !!

-And change dark blue color – sos to see – !! and note that no
-distinctions are made here wrt party affiliation – Although a simple
-cross-tab/typology will show – !!

 ``` r
 year <- seq(from = 1976, to = 2016, by = 2)
 class <- paste0('Class-', c(rep(1:3,7)))